kiwistand/kiwi-docs/docs/kiwi-how-works/karma.md

 So if a user submits a link that gets 0 upvotes, they receive 1 karma point.
 If a user submits a link that gets 9 upvotes, they receive 10 karma points - 1 for submitting a link and 9 for upvotes.

 You can check every user's Karma by clicking on their profile.
-You can find users' profiles in the **[Community section](https://news.kiwistand.com/community)**.
+You can find users' profiles in the <u>[Community section](https://news.kiwistand.com/community)</u>.

 ### What's the use case of Kiwi Karma